 Dr Ling Li Min, an infectious diseases specialist at Rophi Clinic, told me that although there may be some minor variations between the four approved kits, all are antigen rapid tests (ARTs) and should work the same way.

 Unlike PCR tests, which detect genetic material from the coronavirus, ARTs look for antigens, which are the protein shells that cover the virus, she explained.

 Dr Ling, who was previously a senior consultant at the National Centre for Infectious Diseases and Tan Tock Seng Hospital, said there are membranes in the test kit containing antibodies.

 When the solution is dripped on the test kit, it flows through the membranes.
 If there are antigens present, the antibodies will bind with them and form a line on the display.

 While ARTs are faster and less uncomfortable than PCR tests, they are less sensitive.
-Dr Ling said that generally, PCR tests can detect the virus in someone who has symptoms in their first week of illness about 90 to 95 per cent of the time.
-ARTs can do this for an estimated 70 to 80 per cent of cases.
+Dr Ling said that generally, PCR tests can detect the virus in someone who has symptoms in their first week of illness about 90 per cent to 95 per cent of the time.
+ARTs can do this for an estimated 70 per cent to 80 per cent of cases.